DaleOnRails/CA-Assignment-MH-kit/README.md

 So i 'chucked' the above loop around my menu class and the heavens themselves opened up.
 I then spent the next hour questioning how many brain cells are left in my noggin and if my past days in MMA took more of a toll then i thought.

+# Application Build Status / Future Endeavours
+The application is 99% functional.
+All that is left to do is to code a dateTime function to the 'mood journal' & assign it to the 'mood chart' class variable.
+This will be finished one day from now on sunday the 8/9/2019.

+This is so that i am able to collect real statistics from the 'mood journal' feature rather then the manually inputted 'dummy data' i have used to create the 'mood chart' which i have done purely for presentational purposes.

+The other note is the fact that there is one bug in the current code of the application.
+When the menu is first displayed and a menu option is 'entered', it doesn't run the feature.
+After one 'enter' input however the entire app runs smoothly and all features / functions run on the first go.
+This does not effect the functionality of any other code in the program and more of an annoyance / UX flaw, rather then an error.

+I am intending to keep working on this application purely to consolidate my learning and will incorporate more features soon.
+Some ideas include a 'friends & family contact list' and a feature which includes diaphragmatic breathing techniques to lower anxiety.
+This may be done via a function which displays some sort of graphical timer / countdown, though more research will have to be done.
 ### What Have I Learnt?
 **1st lesson:** I ran into more challenges after this but they were solved much quicker, and i think it was due to the realisation that for me coding isn't something that i can attack hard and fast.
 I learnt that i need to slow down in order to think more logically and trust my abilty to recall what i have been taught in class.
 Rather then wasting time on google to end up not finding anything helpful anyways.